Room Information

 Each resident is provided with a regular twin-size bed and mattress, a dresser, and a desk with a chair.

-Each room includes one closet, refrigerator, microwave, television (with cable) and a bathroom to be shared with all roommates, if applicable.
+Each room includes one closet, refrigerator, microwave, and a bathroom to be shared with all roommates, if applicable.

 For residents who reserve a lofted room type, each resident receives a lofted bed – loft-style beds are raised high with a ladder provided.
 A dresser, desk, and desk chair are underneath the bed for efficient use of space.
 Furniture configurations are permanent and cannot be changed.